pakitochus/mapBrain/README.md

 References
 ---------------------
 1. F.J.
-Martinez-Murcia et al. *A Spherical Brain Mapping of MR images for the detection of Alzheimer's Disease*. **Current Alzheimer Research**.
-Accepted.
-2015.
+Martinez-Murcia et al. *A Spherical Brain Mapping of MR images for the detection of Alzheimer's Disease*. **Current Alzheimer Research** 13(5):575-88.
+2016.
 2. F.J.
 Martinez-Murcia et al. *Projecting MRI Brain images for the detection of Alzheimer's Disease*. **Stud Health Technol Inform** 207, 225-33.
 2014.
 3. F.J.
 Martínez-Murcia et al. *A Volumetric Radial LBP Projection of MRI Brain Images for the Diagnosis of Alzheimer’s Disease*. **Lecture Notes in Computer Science** 9107, 19-28.
 2015.